Asus' new monitor out-specs Apple's Pro Display XDR, at least on paper

 But the PA32UCG uses the same full-screen mini-LED backlight as the 1,200-nit model, boasting 1,152 local-dimming zones -- twice as many as Apple's.
 More LD zones means better isolation of very bright spots from surrounding dark areas.

 It can support 120Hz variable refresh in 4K; Apple's TB3-only connections support DisplayPort 1.2 for a maximum supported refresh rate of 60Hz at its 6K resolution.
-Asus' monitor has three HDMI connectors and one DisplayPort in addition to two TB3 and and unspecified number of USB connections (probably three type A, like the UCX).
+Asus' monitor has three HDMI connectors and one DisplayPort in addition to two TB3 and an unspecified number of USB connections (probably three Type-A connectors, like the UCX).

 Do you work in print as well as video?
 Asus supports Adobe RGB profiles, while Apple invented something called P3-D50 because it thinks "P3 is the future" and I guess existing workflows don't count.
 Asus not only supports all the big standard spaces -- DCI-P3, Adobe RGB, sRGB, Rec.
 709 and Rec.
 2020 -- if it's like the PA32UCX you'll be able to configure multiple input sources with different profile settings for side-by-side comparisons.
 You can only connect one computer to the Apple monitor without swapping cables or some other kludgy solution because it only has TB3.